-- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) All crops for pedigree should be free of Primary noxious weeds. - c) Very weedy crops may be declined pedigreed status.
+- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) Very weedy crops will be declined pedigreed status.

 The maximum impurity levels outlined in Table 15.4.3 apply, unless variants are specified by the responsible Breeder.